ismyrnow/mock-server/README.md

 ## Contributing

-I will likely not be accepting pull requests, or responding to issues.
+I will likely not be accepting pull requests.
 Without automated tests, I would need to manually check that changes don't break things, and I don't have the time for that.
 Feel free to fork this project instead.